Seamless Gutters are they worth the cost

 4. Water damage or water marks directly beneath the gutters

-Check your gutters at least once a year on a day that’s relatively sunny & free from rain.
+Check your gutters at least once a year on a day that’s relatively sunny and free from rain.
 Water damage or marks underneath the gutter indicate that water is escaping the gutter.
-This type of water intrusion can damage your soffit & fascia board.
+This type of water intrusion can damage your soffit and fascia board.

 5. Gutters sag or have begun to pull away from the house